mukulele/raspberry/monitor/README.md

 ./runMqtt.sh         # will send all from all var files ./runMqtt.sh second  # will proceed only the file second.var
 ```
-## 3. var files
+## 3. Collector (var) files
-The content is executed by source file statement.
-And analyzed line by line with cut at the '='
+The content is executed by a source file statement inside the main script.
+The content is analyzed line by line with doing a cut at the '='.
-It's possible to do anything inside the file, but the var=value had to be at start of the line and all lines without var assigments have to start with white spaces or hash (#)!
+It's possible to do anything inside the file, but the var=value had to be at start of the line and all lines without var assigments have to start with on or more white spaces or hash (#)!

 Be aware of the spaces at start of the line for the function!
 ```